tejusrevi/OCTranspo-Web-Application/README.md

  API key can be obtained at http://www.octranspo.com/en/plan-your-trip/travel-tools/developers/dev-doc#v1_3_docs.

- My program retrives dat in JSON form.
-But OCTranspo's default setting is xml.
-So you need to add <URL>&format=json.
+OCTranspo's default data format is xml.
+To make it compilant with rest of the code, you must affix format=xml in the header.

  This link might be helpful in fetching api https://groups.google.com/forum/#!msg/dataott/FZ3SXb0qxSY/k3VWflbZBwAJ